The Duffield Family Foundation (Maddie's Fund)

 • Advancing shelter medicine education and veterinary curriculum development

-• Supporting BIPOC-led animal welfare organizations
+• Supporting BIPOC-led animal welfare organisations

 • Implementing innovative, community-centric solutions